BYUCS260/learning-vue-cli/tutorials/lesson2.md

 How did this page get rendered?

-First, the URL is given to the Router in `src/router.js`:
+First, the URL is given to the Router in `src/router/index.js`:

 ```
 import Vue from 'vue'
-import Router from 'vue-router'
+import VueRouter from 'vue-router'
-import Home from './views/Home.vue'
+import Home from '../views/Home.vue'

-Vue.use(Router)

-export default new Router({
-  mode: 'history',
-  base: process.env.BASE_URL,
+Vue.use(VueRouter)

-  routes: [
+const routes = [
   {
     path: '/',
     name: 'home',
     component: Home
   },
   {
     path: '/about',
     name: 'about',
     // route level code-splitting
     // this generates a separate chunk (about.[hash].js) for this route
     // which is lazy-loaded when the route is visited.
+    component: function () {
-      component: () => import(/* webpackChunkName: "about" */ './views/About.vue')
+      return import(/* webpackChunkName: "about" */ '../views/About.vue')
     }
+  }
 ]

+const router = new VueRouter({
+  mode: 'history',
+  base: process.env.BASE_URL,
+  routes
 })

+export default router
 ```

 The Vue Router uses this configuration to choose which view to render from the `views` folder.